vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Function composition

 **SAY**: At the beginning of this section we talked about functions as the "combining parts" of programs.
          Well this wouldn't be very useful if we couldn't combine functions themselves together.
-Functions can be "composed" together into new functions.

 **CMD**: Talk through section 4 on function composition